DesislavaMetodieva/Bootstrap-Portfolio/README.md

 List out the skills you expect to learn from the bootcamp. - ok

-An about/contact section
+An about/contact section - ok

-An About Me section in the same row.
+An About Me section in the same row. - ok

-A footer section
+A footer section - ok

 All hyperlinks should have a hover effect.

 All buttons should display a box shadow upon hover.

 Your Bootstrap solution should minimize use of media queries.